 These guidelines cover the process of filming, photography and interviewing, as well as the selection and use of images and stories, and aim to support sector-wide best practice.
 They urge NGOs to put contributors at the centre of NGO image making, to recognise contributors’ rights, and to consider our responsibilities towards them while gathering and using their images and words for our communications purposes.

 The guidelines were produced by the Bond People in the Pictures Group for Bond members.
-They build upon existing ethical content guidelines by Dóchas and CONCORD's code of conduct on images and messages.
+They build upon existing ethical content guidelines by D?chas and CONCORD’s code of conduct on images and messages.

 There is a one-page statement of ethical practice to accompany these guidelines, which outlines our responsibilities for and commitments to ethical practice when gathering and using images and stories to communicate our work.